awsdocs/amazon-ec2-user-guide/doc_source/ec2-instance-network-bandwidth.md

 The network bandwidth available to an EC2 instance depends on several factors\.

+**Multi\-flow traffic**

 Bandwidth for aggregate multi\-flow traffic available to an instance depends on the destination of the traffic\.

-**Within the Region**
-Traffic can utilize the full network bandwidth available to the instance\.
++ Within the Region – Traffic can utilize the full network bandwidth available to the instance\.

-**To other Regions, an internet gateway, Direct Connect, or local gateways \(LGW\)**
-Traffic can utilize up to 50% of the network bandwidth available to a [current generation instance](instance-types.md#current-gen-instances) with a minimum of 32 vCPUs\.
++ To other Regions, an internet gateway, Direct Connect, or local gateways \(LGW\) – Traffic can utilize up to 50% of the network bandwidth available to a [current generation instance](instance-types.md#current-gen-instances) with a minimum of 32 vCPUs\.
 Bandwidth for a current generation instance with less than 32 vCPUs is limited to 5 Gbps\.

+**Single\-flow traffic**
 Bandwidth for single\-flow \(5\-tuple\) traffic is limited to 5 Gbps when instances are not in the same [cluster placement group](placement-groups.md#placement-groups-cluster)\.
 For use cases that require low latency and high single\-flow bandwidth, use a cluster placement group to achieve up to 10 Gbps for instances in the same placement group\.
 Alternatively, set up multiple paths between two endpoints to achieve higher bandwidth using Multipath TCP \(MPTCP\)\.

 ## Available instance bandwidth<a name="available-instance-bandwidth"></a>